tom-howard/com2009/docs/waffles/essentials.md

 ## :material-pen: Essential Exercise 3: The Camera Image Topic {#ex3}

-In Part 6 of the ROS Course we work extensively with the robot's camera and the processing of the images that are captured by it.
+In Part 6 of Assignment #1 we work extensively with the robot's camera and the processing of the images that are captured by it.
 This is done in simulation (of course), where the image data is published to a topic called `/camera/image_raw`.
 The name of the camera image topic is **not the same** on the real robots!

 With the real robot to hand now, use ROS command-line tools such as `ros2 topic list` and `ros2 topic info` to interrogate the real robot ROS Network and identify the name of the camera image topic used by the real robot.